shipsaas/never-throw/README.md

 It would bring the development truly awesome and no pain.

-With strictly typed return types, developers can know what is going on with other services/libraries.
-Thus makes the reusable better.
+With strictly typed return types, developers can know what is going on when using services/libraries (thus makes the reusable better).

-And we don't have to wrap the try/catch and uglify our code.
+And it makes us worry-free about wrapping things in try/catch blocks.

-Don't abuse Exceptions, they should be only used for the unexpected situations (and Errors !== Exceptions, fact).
+Let us don't abuse/overuse Exceptions, they should be only used for unexpected situations.

-(Optional: Exceptions are expensive, way more expensive than a simple Error response.)
+(Additional thoughts: Exceptions are expensive, way more expensive than a simple Error response)

 ### Additional notes